MCLConsortium/mcl-site/INSTALL.rst

 Simply type::

     cd $INSTALL_DIR
-    ./deploy.py HOSTNAME
+    ./deploy.py [OPTIONS] HOSTNAME

 Replace HOSTNAME with the name of the public hostname via which the site will be accessed:

 • Use ``mcl-dev.nci.nih.gov`` for the development tier
 • Use ``mcl-test.nci.nih.gov`` for the staging tier
-• Use ``mcl.nci.nih.gov`` for the production tier
+• Use ``mcl.nci.nih.gov`` for the production tier.
+For production, you *must* supply the option ``--existing-install`` that tells where the previous version of the MCL site exists so its content database can be migrated over and updated.

 If the script fails to run, you may went to specify the Python interpreter;
 for example, type::